RobertJonnyTiger/Endpoint-Detection-and-Response/README.md

 2. Clients connecting to the server and sends data to the server.
 3. Server logs relevant data to log files.
 4. Meanwhile, the server monitors if a client has been disconnected and alerts to the screen.

+Please add credits if you use any of the code :)